When you first email or phone the Breeder make it clear that you expect to see all the health certificates when you first go to see the puppies.

 Contact the people who run your regional cavalier club puppy register.
-Members of cavalier clubs should know about the inherited health problems and the health tests that should be done, although you will still need to check they have all the health certificates.
+Members of cavalier clubs should know about the inherited health problems and the health tests that should be done, although you would still be well advised to check they have all the recommended health certificates.

 The Regional Registers are administered by:

 Humberside, Mr D Crossley, 01723 864285